 John has co-authored three books: Restoring All Things (with Warren Smith, 2015), Same-Sex Marriage (with Sean McDowell, 2014), and Making Sense of Your World: A Biblical Worldview (with Gary Phillips and William Brown, 2007).

 John holds degrees from Trinity Evangelical Divinity School (IL) and Bryan College (TN).
 He and his wife Sarah have three daughters and a dog, and live in Colorado Springs, CO.

-Jonathan McKee is the author of over twenty books including the brand new The Teen’s Guide to Social Media & Mobile Devices, If I Had a Parenting Do Over, 52 Ways to Connect with Your Smartphone Obsessed Kid; and the Amazon Best Seller – The Guy’s Guide to God, Girls and the Phone in Your Pocket.
-He has over 20 years youth ministry experience and speaks to parents and leaders worldwide, all while providing free resources for youth workers and parents on his websites, TheSource4YM.com and TheSource4Parents.com.
+Jonathan McKee is the author of over twenty books including the brand new The Guy’s Guide to FOUR Battles Every Young Man Must Face; The Teen’s Guide to Social Media & Mobile Devices; If I Had a Parenting Do Over; and the Amazon Best Seller – The Guy’s Guide to God, Girls and the Phone in Your Pocket.
+He has over 25 years youth ministry experience and speaks to parents and leaders worldwide, all while providing free resources for youth workers and parents on his websites, TheSource4YM.com and TheSource4Parents.com.
 You can follow Jonathan on his blog, getting a regular dose of youth culture and parenting help.
-Jonathan, his wife Lori, and their three kids live in California.
+Jonathan and his wife Lori live in California.